 There are many more, along with the corporate marketing.
 There are also some traditional gifting occasions for Jewish boys and girls when they reach their thirteenth birthday.
 Sadly, the gifting scene in a Beautiful Mind is fictional.

 Authors, Actors, Heads of State, Royalty, Bank managers, Architects and kids moving up to secondary schools all treasure the blessing of a pen.
-People treasure pen gifts for lifetimes with affection for the best-loved pen and the giver.
+People treasure pen gifts for lifetimes with affection for the giver.

 How to Choose the Best Pen Brand to Gift?